tasmota/docs/docs/TLS.md

 Starting with version 10.0.0.4, TLS now support dual mode, depending of the value of `SetOption132`:

 - `SetOption132 0` (default): the server's identity is checked against pre-defined Certificate Authorities.
 There is no further configuration needed.
 Tasmota includes the following CAs:
-  - [LetsEncrypt R3 certificate](https://letsencrypt.org/certificates/), RSA 2048 bits SHA 256, valid until 20250915
+  - [LetsEncrypt ISRG Root X1 certificate](https://letsencrypt.org/certificates/), RSA 4096 bits SHA 256, valid until 20350604
   - [Amazon Root CA](https://www.amazontrust.com/repository/), RSA 2048 bits SHA 256, valid until 20380117, used by AWS IoT
 - `SetOption132 1`: Fingerprint validation.
 This method works for any server certificate, including self-signed certificates.
 The server's public key is hashed into a fingerprint and compared to a pre-recorded value.
 This method is more universal but requires an additional configuration (see below)